This page was reviewed under our medical and editorial policy by

 Signs and symptoms of distant cervical cancer recurrence may include:

-Follow-up appointments with your cancer care team may help detect cervical cancer relapse early.
-Your doctor may ask you about symptoms or problems that you may be experiencing.
+Follow-up appointments with the cancer care team may help detect cervical cancer relapse early.
+A doctor may ask the patient about symptoms or problems that she may be experiencing.
 The doctor may perform a pelvic examination and a Pap smear.
 Additional lab and/or imaging tests may also be recommended.

 A number of treatment options are available for cancer that has relapsed, especially when it’s detected early.
 About 35 percent of patients with invasive cervical cancer develop persistent or recurrent disease following treatment.
 The recurrent cervical cancer rate is lower for those with early-stage disease.
 Most cancer recurrences occur within two years of treatment.